fakegit/j4nn0-b0t/README.md

    More info [here](https://devcenter.heroku.com/articles/python-runtimes#selecting-a-runtime).

-7. At this stage, if you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key
+7. If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key

        heroku login